Breakfast with the Bunch: Bitcoin, Belief and Bold Moves

 12 Feb, 2016

-Friday February 12th welcomed the start of the 2016 ICE member series in beautiful Melbourne where we welcomed a number of new members and corporate partners to the community!
+Friday February 12th welcomed the start of the 2016 Cycling Execs member series in beautiful Melbourne where we welcomed a number of new members and corporate partners to the community!

 Rolling out from Mr Hobson on to iconic Beach Road, the morning’s route was always going to be a great way to start the day, as conversations in the bunches spun as easily as the wheels beneath.